 The second author (M. S. J.) trained the first author (T. H. Å.), who coded all the transcripts.
 Before the transcripts were coded, the first and second authors established inter-rater reliability on a separate set of transcripts until they reached 90% agreement on question types.
-The maintenance of a high level of reliability was ensured by the second author coding 20 randomly selected transcripts (20.8%) of the current sample of transcripts and kappa statistics being calculated for the overall agreement of question types between the two coders ($\kappa = 0.93$).
-Disagreement was resolved by the first author.
+The maintenance of a high level of reliability was ensured by the second author coding 20 randomly selected transcripts (20.8%) of the current sample of transcripts and kappa statistics being calculated for the overall agreement of question types between the two coders ( $\kappa = 0.93$ ).
+Disagreement was resolved by discussion.
+The rest of the transcripts were coded by the first author.